johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

   <img src="/images/Cluster/Salt2.PNG?raw=true" width="35%" height="35%">
 </p>

 Moving further down section to the primary formation of interest in the basin (Bakken formation), we see some interesting trends.
 This is the only section of the entire well in which we see this cluster represented by the color black.
 These are the upper and lower bakken shales, and they are the primary source for all of the oil in the bakken petroleum system.
 The blue cluster is interpreted to be carbonate rock, which has very low porosity and does not hold notable oil.
-The yellow cluster defines the primary reservoirs for the petroleum system, which are filled with oil and have produced millions upon millions of barrels of oil.
+The yellow cluster defines the primary reservoirs for the petroleum system, which are filled with oil and have produced hundreds of millions of barrels of oil.

 <p align = 'center'>
   <img src="/images/Cluster/BPS Zoom In2.PNG?raw=true" width="35%" height="35%">
 </p>

 ## Further Work / Extrapolation
 This was a gentle introduction of how k-means clustering adds value to the interpretation of rock types.
 This level of analysis is useful when moving into a new area to quickly get familiar with the different formations and their chracteristics.
-There are other applications to achieve a more granular result for a particular formation, which I may expand on with a future project.
+There are other applications to achieve a more granular result for a particular formation or group, which I may expand on with a future project.
 The general workflow would look like this:
 - Import all quality logs in the basin into a master Pandas DataFrame
 - Trim to only contain data for the relevant formation
 - Clean the data for reasonable values
-- Feature Engineering
 - Run K-Means Clustering
 - Export Results back to the wells
 - Map the clusters (rock types) around the basin as an isopach